BedirT/Python-Class-2019/AFTER CLASS/README.md

   - Print the truth value of the end result being greater than or equal to ```a``` and ```b``` separately.

 ***PS: Print after every line.***

+### Week 4

+1- Write a Python program to find the first appearance of the substring 'not' and 'poor' from a given string, if 'not' follows the 'poor', replace the whole 'not'...'poor' substring with 'good'.
+Return the resulting string.

+**Sample String:**
+'The lyrics is not that poor!'
+'The lyrics is poor!'
+**Expected Result:**
+'The lyrics is good!'
+'The lyrics is poor!'